How to Configure Static Routing in Cisco Packet Tracer

 R1(config)#ip route 192.168.10.0 255.255.255.0 10.1.1.2

-After enabling Static routing on R1, execute the show ip route command and check whether the output contains line S 192.168.10.0/24 [1/0] via 10.1.1.2.
+After enabling static routing on R1, run the “show ip route” command.
+Then, check the line S 192.168.10.0/24 [1/0] via 10.1.1.2 in the output.

 R1#show ip route